NadiaSu08/Weather-App-Forecastly/README.md

 # Technologies Used:
 - Frontend:
-  - HTML5: Structured the content and layout of the web pages.
+  - HTML: Structured the content and layout of the web pages.
-  - CSS3: Styled the application for a visually appealing interface and responsive design.
+  - CSS: Styled the application for a visually appealing interface and responsive design.
   - JavaScript: Implemented functionality to fetch and display weather data dynamically.
 - OpenWeatherMap API: Integrated to retrieve current weather conditions and forecasts.
 - Custom Weather Icons: Designed and utilized custom icons for clear visualization of weather conditions.